Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 These cooling systems are more water efficient since they mostly circulate outside air to create a temperature gradient that cools the datacenter.
 However, they are less energy efficient because they must consume higher amounts of energy to circulate large volumes of air in larger data centers.
 For this reason, in room air cooling becomes even more energy-intensive as data centers increase in size.

-This hearkens back to systems thinking and the importance of considering water footprint in conjunction with other environmental footprints, as air cooling is highly efficient when considering water consumption alone but less efficient when considering water and energy consumption simulatenously.
+This efficiency trade-off hearkens back to systems thinking and the importance of considering water footprint in conjunction with other environmental footprints, as air cooling is highly efficient when considering water consumption alone but less efficient when considering water and energy consumption simulatenously.
 Despite this, many will point out that the energy intensivity of in-room CRAC (computer room air conditioning) systems can be reduced, to some degree, by replacing them with in-rack air cooling systems.
 In contrast to in-room cooling systems, in-rack cooling systems circulate cold air to a single row of servers or computers.
 As the article "Sustainable Data Centers: Advancing Energy Efficiency and Resource Optimization" states,